-Define a central velocity vector on the axis of the collimator, i.e., from the center of the aperture to the center of the detector.
+Define a central velocity vector on the axis of the collimator, i.e. from the center of the aperture to the center of the detector.
 Our goal is to compute $AT(\Omega)$ for a representative sample of orbits that strike the detector.
-Consider a cylindrical collimating structure of radius a and length d (Fig. 2a).
-If the orbits were straight, velocity vectors that tilt from the collimator axis by $\tan(2a/d)$ strike the edge of the detector.
+Consider a cylindrical collimating structure of radius a and length d (figure 2(a)).
+If the orbits were straight, velocity vectors that tilt from the collimator axis by tan(2a/d) strike the edge of the detector.
 Select velocity vectors that travel from the center of the detector to points on the aperture plane.
 Since the actual orbits are curved, expand the area of the candidate points on the aperture plane by an amount $\delta a = \rho - \sqrt{\rho^2 - d^2}$, where ρ is the gyroradius, ensuring that all possible velocity vectors are considered.
-Use the sunflower algorithm that includes judiciously selected boundary points [18] to uniformly sample velocity vectors on this plane.
+Use the sunflower algorithm that includes judiciously selected boundary points [20] to uniformly sample velocity vectors on this plane.
+(The sunflower arrangement uses golden ratios for angle increments and square roots for radius increments.)
 For each velocity vector, calculate the actual orbit between the aperture plane and the center of the detector.
-Next, to determine the fraction of the detector area "illuminated" by this velocity, use the sunflower algorithm to uniformly sample positions on the detector plane.
+Next, to determine the fraction of the detector area 'illuminated' by this velocity, use the sunflower algorithm to uniformly sample positions on the detector plane.
 Shift the orbit to various positions on the detector plane to calculate the fraction of the detector area that is illuminated by this velocity vector.
-Figure 2b shows the portion of the detector area illuminated by a particular incident velocity vector.
+Figure 2(b) shows the portion of the detector area illuminated by a particular incident velocity vector.
 This fraction is proportional to the desired transmission function $T(\Omega)$.